-When I was a teenager, I thought I had my life all figured out- I’d graduate college at 22, get married by 25 years old, and then have some kids and start real life.
-Boy was I wrong- about the second part of that.
-God certainly had other plans.
+Let me encourage your heart today with my story.
+When I was a teenager, I thought I had my life all figured out- I’d graduate college at 22, get married by 25 years old, and then have some kids and start real life!

-God knows I desire to get married and have children in the future, but I also believe God knows that in my 20’s I was not ready for that at all.
+God knew that in my 20’s I was not ready for marriage.
 As I look back, it makes more sense to me now.
 My 20’s was a time where I focused on getting my education, and also focused on knowing who I really was.
 I found out what my talents and gifts were and I was able to learn how to do ministry.
-It was a time where I failed a lot in personal relationships, but was able to make so many life long friendships, and was able to get closer to my family members as well.
+It was a time where I failed a lot in personal relationships, but was able to make many life long friendships, and was able to get closer to my family members as well.
 I also went on mission trips and got my first full time teaching job.

 Looking back on my life, I realize that every time I would get out of a relationship, I became stronger, closer to God, and more focused.
 I also got more accomplished when I was just focused on me and God, not me and a man.